 Day 156 Khartoum Monday 25/12/06

 Merry Christmas world!!
-To be honest, i'd never felt so bored.
-Last night, there was a huge celebration until the wee small hours at the catholic church almost opposite the Blue Nile Sailing Club, but today, there's nothing happening.
+To be honest, I'd never felt so bored.
+Last night, there was a huge celebration until the wee small hours at the Catholic church almost opposite the Blue Nile Sailing Club, but today, there's nothing happening.